opencap/protocol/README.md

 </p>

 <p>
 Cryptocurrency addresses also change over time for a given user (wallets use new addresses for each transaction, or users create new wallets).
-With a permanent alias relates to an address that can be updates, this problem is solved.
+An alias relates to an address that can be updated, which solves this problem.
 </p>

 <h2> Solution </h2>